Join our events

 - Visit our uncontacted tribes page or explore our uncontacted tribes FAQ.

-- Watch videos from contacted relatives of uncontacted Hongana Manyawa, Piripkura and Ãwa; watch this account of first contact by Jose, a Murunahua man from Peru; or listen to Olimpio Guajajara of the Guajajara Guardians explain why they protect the forest of the uncontacted Awá.
+- Watch videos from contacted relatives of uncontacted Hongana Manyawa, Piripkura and Ãwa; watch this account of first contact by Jorge, a Murunahua man from Peru; or listen to Olimpio Guajajara of the Guajajara Guardians explain why they protect the forest of the uncontacted Awá.